Your PT Can't Do Your Exercise For You

 At Barkman & Smith Physical Therapy, we begin with a physical exam to understand your issue and determine how we can best help.
 Our physical therapists then use a combination of exercises, stretching, equipment, and hands-on techniques to help movement and increase range of motion.
 Please click here for more information.
 Please stay visit us next month for a new blog post and topic.

-Also, follow us on social media by clicking links below:
+Also, follow us on social media by clicking the links below:

 All information provided within this blog are for informational and educational purposes only, and should not to be construed as medical advice or instruction.
 No action should be taken solely on the contents of this website.
 Please consult your physician or a qualified health professional on any matters regarding your health and well-being or on any opinions expressed within this website.
 The information provided in this blog is believed to be accurate based on the most current research and best judgment of the author.
 However, you as the reader must be responsible for consulting with your own health professional on matters raised within.
 Barkman and Smith Physical Therapy will not be held responsible for the actions or consequential results of any action taken by any reader.